Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Fall lawn care helps reduce pest and disease risks by addressing issues early, keeping your lawn healthier and more resilient as cold weather approaches.

-By clearing debris and treating existing problems in the fall, you reduce potential risks, ensuring your lawn stays more nutritious and less vulnerable to damage when cold weather hits.
+By clearing debris and addressing existing issues in the fall, you reduce potential risks, helping your lawn stay more nutritious and less vulnerable to damage when cold weather arrives.

 4. Improves Soil Health